 Construction and operational emissions are not expected to affect domestic water supplies from roof water collection.
-Construction dust emissions are generally larger in size than PM10, and as such would fall out of the air column much faster than smaller PM{2.5} particles.
-The management of the smaller size particles ensure that the larger particles are also managed.
 Operational emissions from roadways are principally gaseous and these are unlikely to deposit on roofs as the environmental fate of a gas being converted to an aerosol that then deposits on a roof is a slow atmospheric process, and therefore has a limited local impact.
 Particulate emissions from trucks (diesel engines) are in the very fine, below PM{2.5} range.
 Therefore, there are negligible sources of coarse particulates in the operational phase (road pavement dust and poorly tuned cars are the only probable sources) and to the extent that these types of operational emissions are present, they are unlikely to increase above the existing levels from traffic on the Western Highway.
-Therefore the impact of construction and operational emissions on domestic water supplies constitute a minor to insignificant impact, as air quality standards are unlikely to be exceeded, and if they are, it would be only temporary.